uk-gov-mirror/ministryofjustice.modernisation-platform/architecture-decision-record/007-acm-pca-subordinate-certificate-design.md

 - ACM offers free public/private certificates for use with integrated AWS services

 ACM PCA does have a cost associated with the setup and management of the private root CA and subordinate certificates.
+There will be 2 private subordinate certificates, one for the live (production and preproduction) and a seperate certificate for non-live (test and development).

 We believe the costs associated with setting up an ACM PCA are as follows: